mrkjdy/website/static/posts/how-to-build-a-blog.md

 The cherry on top is that Deno and Fresh have both been designed for deployment on Deno Deploy, which is a serverless hosting service with zero config.
 Serverless hosting means that a service is only running when it is needed.
-It also means, that it's very cheap to run, and better for the environment!
+It also means that it's very cheap to run and better for the environment!
 This site is currently hosted on it for free.

 ## Implementation